-SEF: Severely Errored Framing event.
+SEF: Severely Errored Framing.
 The SE (severely errored) indicator of performance report message.

 SEF Event: The occurrence of a severely errored frame.
-A one-second interval with eight (8) or more framing errors/framing-Bit errors.
+A one-second interval with eight or more framing errors/framing-Bit errors.

-Service: Any or all services provided pursuant to this Tariff.
+Service: Any or all services provided by SBC Long Distance, LLC pursuant to this Guidebook.